Let me pose a scenario to you, and you tell me if you’ve ever experienced it before:

 No, only me?
 Ah.
 Well then.
 Moving on.

 I’m not trying to suggest that we think about our movements at the cellular or atomic levels.
 That’s just way too granular.
-At the same time, I firmly believe that all dance lessons are inherently wrong because words are generally inadequate to describe the infinite complexity that we see in dance.
-That said, they’re also often the best tools we have, and some frameworks for thinking about dance are better than others.
+At the same time, I firmly believe that all dance lessons are inherently wrong because words are generally inadequate to describe the infinite complexity we see in dance.
+They’re also often the best tools available, and some frameworks for thinking about dance are better than others.
 My goal is to challenge my perception of what is true about dance to find those frameworks that take me from where I am and allow me to get to where I could be.

 Your frameworks can and should change as your dancing progresses.
 We see this all the time as we move past the basics of a dance.
 You learn the rumba box as ‘simply forward, side, together, then back, side, together’ until you have that under your belt and then we upgrade your understanding to include foot articulation, weight distributions, etc. Was the first model wrong?
 Yes, but that’s not the point.
 It was useful because it got you started down the right track.
-Then you were taught something that was also not entirely correct, but it moved you on down the path again towards more complex, aesthetic dancing.
-That’s how learning works, we constantly upgrade the models we use in our understanding of dance.
+Then you were taught something that was also not entirely correct, but it moved you down the path again towards more complex, aesthetic dancing.
+That’s how learning works; we constantly upgrade the models we use to understand dance.

-An important caveat: I’m not suggesting that you overwhelm yourself with as many new perspectives as possible either.
-You need to engage with many different frameworks, and having a deluge of new stuff hit you all at once is a sure way to have none of it take hold.
-Dig in and do the work to understand what it is and how it may be useful.
+An important caveat: I’m not suggesting that you overwhelm yourself with as many new perspectives as possible.
+You need to engage fully with different frameworks.
+Having a deluge of new stuff hit you all at once is a sure way to have none of it take hold.
+Dig in and do the work to understand what it is and how it may be helpful.

-All Lessons are Wrong, but Some are Useful
+All Dance Lessons are Wrong, but Some are Useful

 Then when something new comes along, don’t be afraid to jump into the new framework and see what that does for you.
-If it’s not useful, it’s fine to leave it, but more often than not new ways of thinking about your movement have at least something to offer you and your dancing.
-And the only sure way to make no progress is to refuse to engage with new material at all.
+If it’s not helpful, it’s fine to leave it, but more often than not new ways of thinking about your movement have at least something to offer you and your dancing.
+And the only sure way to make no progress is to refuse to engage with new material.
 Then you’ll stay firmly entrenched in the warm rut you’ve dug for yourself.
 Cozy.

 So go take a lesson!
 Think about things differently!
 Do the opposite of what you’ve always done, and see what that does for you!
 Push beyond your comfort zone!